ivoleitao/stash/packages/stash/README.md

 ## Overview

 The `stash` caching library was designed from ground up with extensibility in mind.
-It's based on a small core that relies on several extension points and from a feature perspective it supports the most traditional capabilities found on well know caching libraries like expiration or eviction.
-The API itself was heavily influenced by the JCache spec from the Java world, but draws inspiration from other libraries as well.
+It's based on a small core that relies on several extension points.
+Featurewise it supports the most traditional capabilities found on well know caching libraries like expiration or eviction.
+The API itself was heavily influenced by the JCache [spec](https://github.com/jsr107/jsr107spec) from the Java world, but draws inspiration from other libraries as well.

 3rd party library support was a major concern since it's inception, as such, a library `stash_test` is provided with a complete set of tests that allow the implementers of novel storage and cache frontends to test their implementations against the same baseline tests that were used by the main library.